chris-townsend/where-next/README.md

 ### Delete Post

+- By clicking on the delete icon in the Post Edit dropdown menu, users can easily remove their posts from the database.

 ![Delete post option](src/docs/testing/user-testing/post-delete-option.webp)

 ![Delete post notification](src/docs/testing/user-testing/post-removed-notification.webp)

 **Comments Section**

+- The comments section on a post detail page is accessible to both logged-in and logged-out users.
+However, in order to create a comment, users must be signed in, as the comment input field is only displayed to authenticated users.
+This ensures a secure and efficient commenting process for users.

 ![Comment section for unauth user](src/docs/testing/user-testing/comments-logged-out.webp)

 ### Update Comment

+- The process of updating a comment has been made even more user-friendly through the implementation of the Post dropdown menu component.
+This feature provides users with the ability to easily update or delete their own comments.
+By clicking on the edit icon, the comment data is automatically prepopulated, making the editing process seamless and efficient.

 ![Comment edit menu](src/docs/testing/user-testing/comment-edit-menu.webp)